 Do they have some creative ideas that might improve the project?
 Or perhaps some suggestions to make the workplace more exciting?
 If you ask for ideas or feedback, you better listen and deliver.

-4. Capitalize on their motivators
+4. Capitalize on Their Motivators

 Simply ask what makes them happy, energetic, and productive.
 Every employee has a different set of values and motivators.
-Little things such as having a quiet and private workstation as opposed to a shared and noisy one can actually affect one’s productivity and engagement.
+Little things such as having a quiet and private workstation as opposed to a shared and noisy one can affect one’s productivity and engagement.